ubivza/springCRUDApp/README.md

 # springCRUDApp
-My simple spring crud project
+My simple Spring CRUD learning application

 It was writen using JDBCTemplate without JPA